k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 reliance placed elsewhere.
 This explicit theological framing aligns closely with Puritan sensibilities and distinguishes the Morse arms from purely chivalric or aristocratic martial bearings.
-The motto is well attested in American armorial sources and is recorded alongside the arms in Crozier’s _General Armory_.
+The motto is well attested in American armorial sources and is recorded alongside the arms in Crozier's _General Armory_.

 The Morse arms are recorded in [Crozier](https://archive.org/details/croziersgenerala00croz/page/95/mode/1up)